gbbns/static.gbbns.co/content/speaking/_index.md

 # Speaking

 ## Upcoming talks
+* <a href="https://www.meetup.com/frontenders-valtech/events/247610703/" rel="noopener">Front Enders - Thursday 15th March - London: "TBC"</a>
+*

-* <a href="https://www.wearesigma.com/campdigital/2018/chris-gibbons/" rel="noopener">Camp Digital May 2018 - Manchester: TBC</a>
+* <a href="https://www.wearesigma.com/campdigital/2018/chris-gibbons/" rel="noopener">Camp Digital - 2nd May 2018 - Manchester: "Accidentally becoming accessibility champions"</a>

 <a href="mailto:chris@gbbns.co" rel="noopener">Please send me an email if you’d like me to speak at your event.</a>